 My first outing was from a November 2014 visit, please excuse the tardiness in posting.
 There was a gang of us dining in their 22-cover private dining room for a works treat.
 It’s ideal for that kind of thing as it’s a place that lends itself to properly letting go – perfect for a bunch of rowdy lads and lasses like us.

-For starters I went for the Tamworth pork belly ribs.
-They are the very definition of a pork lovers dream.
+For starters I went for the Tamworth pork belly ribs – they were a prime definition of a pork lovers dream.
 The belly is marinated over night and then left in to mingle in the oven in the marinade for 100c for four hours.
 Once the bones have done their job, they slide out leaving just soft melting pork.
 It’s a concrete start and I know now why it’s their best selling starter.
-Forget the fork, get me a shovel.
+Forget the fork, get me a shovel!

 The prime rib, a large roasting joint typically cooked with the rib bone in came in its own skillet and was memorable for all the wrong reasons.
 It arrived cold like it had been standing since the lunch shift, we were here for 8pm.
 But then it was a challenge to eat, like as if it was cut along the grain so our jaws had to do all the work, which defeated entire object of dry ageing.
 I was still chewing five minutes in after the first bite, I felt like a porn star after a hard shift with my jaw ache.

-The rump sadly suffered the same fate; cold, unloved and a proper jaw workout.
+The rump sadly suffered the same fate; cold, unloved and a proper jaw ache.

 The porterhouse as you can see on the right was better, but only marginally.
 The damn thing didn’t deserve to be cold, none of it did.